Bounded Languages Described by GF(2)-grammars: Subsets of a*b* through Algebraic Expressions

-Notice that finite product of power series is invertible if and only if each multiplier is invertible.
+Notice that finite product of power series is invertible if and only if each factor is invertible.
 Also a finite sum of power series with exactly one invertible summand is invertible.

-Because the new GF(2)-grammar is also in Chomsky's normal form, all languages $L(C_{a \to a})$ and $L(C_{b \to b})$ do not contain an empty word.
+Because the new GF(2)-grammar is also in Chomsky's normal form, all languages $L(C_{a \to a})$ and $L(C_{b \to b})$ do not contain the empty string.
 Therefore, all series $\Left(C)$ and $\Right(C)$ are invertibe.
 Therefore, by equations~\eqref{Adef_old}--\eqref{Bdef_old}, all entries of $A + B$ are invertible.
 It follows that exactly the diagonal entries of $A + B + I$ are invertible: they are obtained by adding one to invertible series, and other entries of $A + B + I$ coincide with the same entries of $A + B$.

 Let us use the formula for $\det(A + B + I)$ with $n!$ summands again.
 Exactly one summand is invertible: the one that corresponds to the identity permutation.
 Indeed, all other summands have at least one nondiagonal, therefore, non-invertible, element.
-In the summand that corresponds to identity permutation, all multiplies are diagonal entries of $A + B + I$, hence invertible power series.
+And the summand that corresponds to the identity permutation is a product of the diagonal entries of $A + B + I$.
+Hence, said summand is invertible as power series.